 Tea grower Davison is the farm where we will start our Kenyan tea safari.
 He is a classic case of a tea farmer living below the poverty line.
-His challenges to feed his family and send his kids to school could easily be alleviated if he could just add value to his family’s tea farm by hand-processing his wet tea leaf into malty black orthodox tea (that we so love on our side of the Atlantic), rather then selling off just the wet leaf to the KTDA and getting next to nothing.
+His challenges to feed his family and send his kids to school could easily be alleviated if he could just add value to his family’s tea farm by hand-processing his wet tea leaf into malty black orthodox tea (that we so love on our side of the Atlantic), rather than selling off just the wet leaf to the KTDA and getting next to nothing.

-Air travel and ground costs do not come cheap – neither does setting up a small tea-processing kitchen.
-So if I may ask the reader, can you help JusTea fund my journey and build the first-ever tea-processing kitchen at the farm level?
+Air travel and ground costs do not come cheap, neither does setting up a small tea-processing kitchen.
+So, if I may ask the reader, can you help JusTea fund my journey and build the first-ever tea-processing kitchen at the farm level?

-You can join us, in establishing a direct relationship with families like Davison’s, so that you, the tea drinker, can experience true community with Kenyan tea growers and assist them in raising their standard of living through the creation of hand crafted orthodox tea.
+You can join us, in establishing a direct relationship with families like Davison’s, so that you, the tea drinker, can experience true community with Kenyan tea growers and assist them in raising their standard of living through the creation of hand-crafted orthodox tea.

 Here are the ways you can contribute to this campaign: